Alethio36/mediastack/docs/vpn-membership.md

 rather than recreating it.
 A bare `docker compose run recyclarr` renders a different config, treats gluetun as drifted, and recreates it mid-sync — tearing down the namespace every VPN'd service is joined to.

+### Fail-closed: the reattach guard

+`network_mode: service:gluetun` is fail-*open* at recreate time — a dependent
+recreated while gluetun has a new container ID lands nowhere useful and, worst case, on a bridge with real egress.
+The stack closes this with a single guard, `vpn_reattach_guard`, run at the end of both `up` and `update`.
+It enumerates every `service:gluetun` dependent from the rendered config, checks each running one's live `NetworkMode` against gluetun's current full ID, force-recreates any that drifted, and fails loudly (with an ops notification) if a re-pin does not take.
+A ghost gluetun therefore cannot survive a normal `up` or `update`: either every dependent is joined to the live tunnel, or the command stops and says why.
+Stopped dependents are left to `doctor`/`leak-test` on next start.